 Jonathan and Drew Scott, better known as The Property Brothers, have a penchant for creating dramatic transformations with simple color palettes that walk the line between trendy and timeless.
 In a few of their most recent renovations, from modern farmhouse to transitional style, black and white in equal measure prove to be the perfect partners to create crisp lines and bold accents.

-When durability is a must and projects move quickly, the brothers have turned to Integrity Wood-Ultrex windows and doors for a bold aesthetic, lasting durability and a reliable delivery timeline.
-For several of their most recent projects, Drew and Jonathon were among the first to gain access to the new black painted interior finish and sleek matte black hardware, now available on all Integrity Wood-Ultrex windows, swinging doors and the sliding French patio door.
+When durability in replacement windows is a must and projects move quickly, the brothers have turned to Integrity from Marvin windows for a bold aesthetic, lasting durability and a reliable delivery timeline.
+For several of their most recent projects, Drew and Jonathon were among the first to gain access to the new black painted interior finish and sleek matte black hardware, now available on all Integrity from Marvin Windows, swinging doors and the sliding french patio doors.

 With a factory finish, projects can move to completion quicker by eliminating the need to paint on-site.
 Window and door parts are finished with a prime and paint system before they’re assembled, ensuring complete coverage and a finished seal.
 Our labor and time-saving factory painted black interior finish is now available across all of our product lines including Marvin aluminum clad and wood products as well.